Public Safety 911 Cadet Call Takers

 *This posting is a "continuous" posting as we are filling multiple positions for several training academies.
 The first review of applications submitted prior to July 15, 2019 will be considered for the training academy tentatively scheduled for September 2019.
-Applications submitted after July 15, 2019 will be considered for the training academy tentatively scheduled at the beginning of 2020.
+Applications submitted after July 15, 2019 will be considered for the training academy tentatively scheduled for November 2019.
 This posting is also subject ot close without prior notice.
 Thank you*

 The City of Aurora Public Safety Communications Department is a division of the Aurora Police Department.
 The department is looking for compassionate, caring and high-energy individuals to join its team of 911 Call Takers and dispatchers in serving the citizens of Aurora.

 The selected 911 Cadet Call Taker(s) will learn how to receive and process incoming 911 emergency and non-emergency calls for Police, Fire and Ambulance services.
 The training encompasses the operation of multi-line telephone systems and computer systems to expedite information to and from public safety agencies.
 Applicants must be willing to work in a 24-hour environment, which includes shifts on swings and graveyards, weekends, holidays, overtime and on-call.

 - Make a difference in the lives of real people every day

 - Diverse community

 - On-site fitness center and overall employee well-being programs

 - Internal educational programs to assist with career advancement